evansmwendwa/oauth2-proxy/README.md

 ### Localhost testing

 You can run the proxy using php cli server for testing which will run the app in http://localhost:9000 we have included a bash script to make this easy.

+**NB:** running on a different port does not hinder CORS or cookie sharing

 ```
 bash start.sh